uitie/rattleback/README.md

 [Bridgecrew](https://github.com/bridgecrewio) used to actively maintain a series of "Goat" repos which housed invalid configurations that their tool `checkov` checked for.
 While the tool is still being maintained the "Goat" repos are not.

-One major issue with the "Goat" repos is that because they were designed to be used by a static code tools they are written in a realistic way.
-This means that while all the code can be scanned not all can be applied and not all remediations would work.
+One major issue with the "Goat" repos is that because they were designed to be used by a static code tools they are not written in a realistic way.
+This means that while all the code can be scanned, it often cannot be applied, and therefore not all remediations can actually be tested.